aisland-dao/wallet/README.md

 # Aisland Wallet

-The purpose of this project is to use a Linux Phone as cold wallet.
-The transactions are transmitted by QR code between the Cold Wallet and "Watching" wallet like Metamask.
+The purpose of this project is to use a Linux Phone as cold wallet [Pinephone](https://www.pine64.org/pinephone/) The transactions are transmitted by QR code between the Cold Wallet and "Watching" wallet like Metamask.

 Linux operating system is much more safe of Android and iOS: